eficode-academy/kubernetes-katas/rolling-updates.md

 <details>
 <summary>:bulb: How is it that you do that?</summary>

-- Find the service with `kubectl get services` command.
+- Find the service with the `kubectl get services` command.

 - Note down the port number for the frontend service.
-In this case it is `31941`
+In this case, it is `31941`

 - Get the nodes EXTERNAL-IP address.
 Run `kubectl get nodes -o wide`.

-Copy the external IP address of any one of the nodes, for example, `34.244.123.152` and paste it in your browser.
+Copy the external IP address of any one of the nodes, for example, `34.244.123.152`, and paste it in your browser.

-Copy the port from your frontend service that looks something like `31941` and paste it next to your IP in the browser, for example, `34.244.123.152:31941` and hit it.
+Copy the port from your frontend service that looks something like `31941` and paste it next to your IP in the browser separated by colon `:`, for example, `34.244.123.152:31941` and hit it.

 </details>